-Though digital cameras are constantly improving Dynamic Range, they still struggle when dealing with scenes portraying extreme contrasts such as scenarios where the sky is bright and the foreground is dark.
+Though digital cameras are constantly improving Dynamic Range, they still struggle when dealing with scenes portraying extreme contrasts in tonal values.
+Scenarios where the sky is bright and the foreground is dark is a typical example.

-Capturing these scenes in a single frame is often impossible which is why many photographers rely on photo editors such as Adobe Photoshop.
-The software allows you to take multiple image files and merge them into one.
+Capturing these scenes in a single frame is often impossible.
+That’s why many photographers rely on photo editors such as Adobe Photoshop for merging multiple exposures.

-In other words, we capture one image that’s exposed for the landscape and one for the sky and blend them together in order to get an image that is correctly exposed.
+In other words, they capture one image that’s exposed for the landscape and one that’s exposed for the sky and blend them together in order to get an image that’s correctly exposed.

-I’m not going to spend too much time explaining Luminosity Masks; they’ve already been covered thoroughly in the free article introduction to Luminosity Masks and our comprehensive Luminosity Mask eBook.
+I won’t spend much time explaining Luminosity Masks as they’ve been covered thoroughly in the introduction to Luminosity Masks article and my comprehensive Luminosity Mask eBook.

-However, if this is a new subject to you, let me give you a brief introduction before we look at the step-by-step workflow of using them to blend multiple images:
+However, if it’s a new subject to you, let me give you a brief introduction before looking at the step-by-step workflow of using them to blend multiple images:

 - Luminosity Masks are advanced types of selections that are based on the brightness of a pixel.
 This makes them extremely precise in targeting only pixels of a given luminosity.